RVerse-Tutorials/GoogleDrive1/Download-files.md

 ### 2. Create a folder on Google Drive (if needed)

-I have created one (it is only accessible if you are in NOAA), and it has the following sample files:
+I have created a Google Drive folder in my NOAA account.
+It is only viewable if you are in NOAA, and is only editable by the creator (Eli).
+It has the following sample files:

 ![](images/googledrive.png)

 ### 3. Copy the url to the Google Drive folder location\*

-\*Only people with a NOAA email will be able to access this folder
+\*Only people with a NOAA email will be able to see this folder

     url_googledrive <- "https://drive.google.com/drive/folders/11WnXxs56jORbLkD1mFTZxwSaShex3Sse"
     id_googledrive <- "11WnXxs56jORbLkD1mFTZxwSaShex3Sse"

-## Authorize google drive to connect to R (drive\_auth)\* (see more notes at the end of the tutorial)
+## Authorize google drive to connect\*

+\*Make sure to see the notes at the end of the tutorial about getting authorization to work inside a RMarkdown file.
+If you are running from the command line, the instructions below work fine but if you are in a Rmd file, you are in “non-interactive” mode and you need to cache your authorization and tell your Rmd file where that cache resides.

-If this is a private Google Drive folder **then you need to authorize {googledrive} to access Google Drive**
+If this is a private Google Drive folder **then you need to authorize {googledrive} to view the Google Drive folder**.
+What does “private” mean?
+It means you need to be logged into a Google account that has permission to see that drive.
+Our NOAA Google Drives cannot be made “public”, but if you had a personal Google account, you could make the folder viewable by anyone and you would not need to authenticate (to view at least).

 This script below works for your first time connecting and creating a “token” and later for reconnecting, but you’ll need to run this outside